pivotal-cf/docs-pks/azure-cluster-load-balancer.hbs.md

 ---
-title: Creating and Configuring an Azure Load Balancer for Tanzu Kubernetes Grid Integrated Edition Clusters
+title: Creating and Configuring an Azure Load Balancer for {{  vars.product }} Clusters
-owner: TKGI

 ---

-This topic describes how to create and configure a Microsoft Azure load balancer for your VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) cluster.
+This topic describes how to create and configure a Microsoft Azure load balancer for your {{  vars.product_full }} ({{ vars.product_short }}) cluster.

 ##<a id='overview'></a> Overview

 A load balancer is a third-party device that distributes network and application traffic across resources.

 You can use a load balancer to prevent individual network components from being overloaded by high traffic.
 You can also use a load balancer to secure and facilitate access to a TKGI cluster from outside the network.

 Using an Azure load balancer is optional, but adding one to your Kubernetes cluster can make it easier to manage the cluster using the TKGI API and Kubernetes CLI (`kubectl`).

-For more information about the different types of load balancers used in a Tanzu Kubernetes Grid Integrated Edition deployment see [Load Balancers in TKGI](./about-lb.html).
+For more information about the different types of load balancers used in a {{  vars.product }} deployment see [Load Balancers in TKGI](./about-lb.html).

 <p class='note'><strong>Note:</strong> If your Kubernetes control plane node VMs are recreated for any
 reason, you must reconfigure your cluster load balancers to point to the new control plane VMs.
 For